thinkful-ei-gecko/phoebe--bookmarks-client-refactor/README.md

 # Bookmarks React Client
-_This project is a demonstration for Thinkful's React course_
+This is a client made to interact with my Bookmarks API server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).